Self-Supervised Learning Based on Transformed Image Reconstruction for Equivariance-Coherent Feature Representation: Acknowledgments

-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS \cite{JUWELS} at Jülich Supercomputing Centre (JSC). {
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer JUWELS \cite{JUWELS} at Jülich Supercomputing Centre (JSC).